-But one can also argue that this could be attributed to the novelty created around her being a political outsider like Duterte, as they were considered as outsiders in philippine politics. (well one can say that the illusion of Duterte being an outsider was created as an answer against the backdrop of trapo’s or traditional politicians, when in reality Duterte was the prime example of what a trapo is.
-As opposed to Leni who’s number of year holding office in government is way smaller)
+But one can also argue that this could be attributed to the novelty created around her being a political outsider like Duterte, as they were considered outsiders in philippine politics. (well, one can say that the illusion of Duterte being an outsider was created as an answer against the backdrop of trapo’s or traditional politicians, when in reality, Duterte was the prime example of what a trapo is.
+As opposed to Leni who’s number of the year holding office in government is way smaller)

 The main problem is Leni is perceived to be weak, and no matter how the opposition tries to sugarcoat it, that is what comes across to the masses.